Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Data analysis

-We included six biological covariates in all methods: age, $\text{age}^2$, sex, diagnosis, age $\times$ sex, and age $\times$ diagnosis.
-We split the data into two folds consisting of 591 (70\%) training and 254 (30\%) test subjects, stratified by each study site.
-We fit our model to the training data, with $L=73$ selected by EBIC.
-About 68.2\% of the entries in $\widehat{\bU}$ were 0, which is shown in Figure \ref{fig:U}.
-Our analysis reveals that the covariate-dependent latent patterns seem to vary across within-network and between-network structures.
-For example, a subset of regions in visual network (VN) had a noticeable similarity in latent patterns, and these seemed to be related to the salience/ventral attention network (SN/VAN) as well as frontoparietal control network (FPCN).
-At the same time, some latent patterns are very sparse and concentrated on a very few regions not clearly aligned with network structure.
+We considered age, $\text{age}^2$, sex, diagnosis, age$\times$sex, and age$\times$diagnosis as biological covariates to allow for nonlinear age effects and age-dependent heterogeneity by sex and diagnosis while keeping the model parsimonious \citep{sanders2023age,alaerts2016sex}.
+We split the data into two folds consisting of 591 (70\%) training and 254 (30\%) test subjects, stratified by study site.
+We fit our model to the training data, with $L=73$ selected by BIC.
+About 68.2\% of the entries in $\widehat{\bU}$ were 0 (Figure \ref{fig:Uest}).
+Our analysis reveals that the covariate-dependent latent patterns appear to vary across within-network and between-network structures.
+For example, a subset of regions in visual network (VN) had noticeable similarity in latent patterns, and these appeared to be related to the salience/ventral attention network (SN/VAN) as well as the frontoparietal control network (FPCN).
+At the same time, some latent patterns were very sparse and concentrated on a very few regions not clearly aligned with network structure.

 We used the estimated parameters to extract the latent subject scores $\hat{a}_{ijl}$ for both the training and test data.
-Then, using the estimated parameters, we further constructed the `batch-free' model with the parameters $\lbrace\hat{\bu}_l, \hat{\btheta}_l, \hat{\alpha}_l, \sigma_{l}^{(h)} \phi^{(h)}\rbrace_{l=1}^L$ defined in Section \ref{sec:harmonization}, and obtained the corrected latent subject scores, denoted by $\hat{a}_{ijl}^{\star}$, for both training and test data.
-We calculated two $F$ test statistics for each edge to test (i) equality in means across sites and (ii) equality of variance across sites using absolute residuals as in Levene’s test \citep{carroll1985note}.
+Then, using the estimated parameters, we further constructed the `batch-free' model with the parameters $\lbrace\hat{\bu}_l, \hat{\btheta}_l, \hat{\alpha}_l, \sigma_{l}^{(h)}, \phi^{(h)}\rbrace_{l=1}^L$ defined in Section \ref{sec:harmonization}, and obtained the corrected latent subject scores, denoted by $\hat{a}_{ijl}^{\star}$, for both training and test data.
+We calculated two $F$ test statistics for each edge to test (i) equality of means across sites and (ii) equality of variances across sites using absolute residuals as in Levene's test \citep{carroll1985note}.